-- 712.10b If a player is instructed to put a modal double-faced card onto the battlefield and its front face isn't a permanent card, the card stays in its current zone. - 712.11.
+- 712.14c If a meld card is being melded with its counterpart, those cards enter the battlefield as a single permanent with their back faces up. - 712.15.
 If an effect allows a player to cast a double-faced card as a face-down creature spell, or if a double-faced card enters the battlefield face down, it will have the characteristics given to it by the rule or effect that caused it to be face down.
-That card remains hidden, using a face-down substitute card (see rule 714) and/or opaque sleeves.
-See rule 708, "Face-Down Spells and Permanents." - 712.11a While face down, a transforming double-faced permanent can't transform.
-If it's turned face up, it will have its front face up. - 712.12.
-Double-faced permanents can't be turned face down.
-If a spell or ability tries to turn a double-faced permanent face down, nothing happens. - 712.13.
+That card remains hidden, using a face-down substitute card (see rule 713) and/or opaque sleeves.
+See rule 708, "Face-Down Spells and Permanents." - 712.15a While face down, a transforming double-faced permanent can't transform or convert.
+If it's turned face up, it will have its front face up. - 712.16.
+Melded permanents and other double-faced permanents can't be turned face down.
+If a spell or ability tries to turn a double-faced permanent face down, nothing happens. - 712.17.
 A double-faced card that is exiled face down remains hidden, using a face-down substitute card and/or opaque sleeves.
-See rule 714, "Substitute Cards." - 712.14.
-When a transforming double-faced permanent transforms, it doesn't become a new object.
-Any effects that applied to that permanent will continue to apply to it after it transforms.
+See rule 713, "Substitute Cards." - 712.18.
+When a transforming double-faced permanent transforms or converts, it doesn't become a new object.
+Any effects that applied to that permanent will continue to apply to it.